-Outcome: Victims and their dependents within households will move to a safe, violence-free living situations at program exit.
-Indicator: % Victims and their dependents within households will move to safe, violence-free, living situations at program exit
+Outcome: Victims and their dependents within households will move to a safe violence-free, permanent Indicator: housing at program exit. % Victims and their dependents within households will move to safe violence-free, permanent housing at program exit

 Outcome: Victims and their dependents within households will have safety plans by program exit.
 Indicator: % Victims and their dependents within households will have safety plans by program exit.